Kousiiik/Polycystic-ovary-syndrome-prediction/README.md

 ## ML-Model-Deployment
-This is a PCOS Predictive Analysis Engine which can be deployed at any cloud engine The code and impimentation is done by Kousik Katari
+This is a PCOS Predictive Analysis Engine which can be deployed at any cloud engine The code and implementation is done by Kousik Katari
 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.